-Please look under Programs for information on our next meeting.
+Please click on Programs, above, for information on the program for our next meeting.

 The normal format for meetings is as follows:

 Gathering and Set-up

 When we are able to meet in person, we meet at 8859 Green Valley Drive, Suite #4, Manhattan, KS, on the first Saturday of each month from 9:00 am to about noon.
 Come any time after 8.
 In the meantime, until we are once again able to meet in person, we will meet on Zoom at 8:30 the first Sat of each month.
 Contact the president at firstname.lastname@example.org for Zoom connectivity information.

 Even on Zoom. members are encouraged to come early to take advantage of discussions with fellow woodturners regarding the craft.
 We will have have fresh coffee and donuts available when we are able to meet in person again so in the meantime, please bring your own to the Zoom meetings.

 Special events held instead of or in addition to a monthly meeting are well advertised at regular meetings, in the newsletter, by special e-mail messages to the membership, and in advance on the web site under Coming Up, found under Regular Monthly Meeting.
 Special meetings may include picnics, potlucks, and public woodturning demonstrations.

 Members are encouraged to bring items to show and discuss in which other members may have an interest.
 Normally this is a woodturning, however it could be a tool, a jig, or anything else pertaining to woodturning.
 Turnings do not have to be a member’s best work or a finished piece.
 Even projects which didn’t work are good to bring as we can all learn from them.
 If in doubt, bring it – share it.
 Even on Zoom, we area able to display our recent work.

 Following Show and Tell, we have a short business meeting where we have officer reports, announcements, and other information of interest to the membership.